michelc/QuickHtml/readme.md

 * Do not copy restricted files.

 Static files are copied when:
-* they have a valid extension: ".css", ".gif", ".html", ".ico", ".jpg", ".js", ".pdf", ".png", ".txt" or ".xml",
+* they have a valid extension: ".css", ".gif", ".html", ".ico", ".jpg", ".jpeg", ".js", ".pdf", ".png", ".txt" or ".xml",
 * they are located in the `src` root, whatever extension they have.

 All other files are restricted files and are not copied to the `docs` folder.

-Note: a "png" file is not copied when there is a "jpg" file with the same name in the same folder.
+Note: a "png" file is not copied when there is a "jpg" or "jpeg" file with the same name in the same folder.
 In this case, QuickHtml considers the jpeg image is the optimized version of the png image.

 ### Deploy website